WordPress OpenLiteSpeed (AlmaLinux 8)

 • The standard docker and docker compose commands are now available in this application.

-• When the virtual machine is first started, it takes a few minutes before a Docker container containing Wordpress and OpenLitespeed is started.
+• When the virtual machine is first started, it takes a few minutes before a Docker container containing WordPress and OpenLitespeed is started.

 • WordPress data is set to be persistent and is located in /opt/ols/ols-docker/sites/localhost/html/.
 MariaDB is also persistent and stores its databases in /opt/ols/ols-docker/data/db.

 • Once everything is ready, you can take the IP address of the machine and open it with a browser.
 If you have already pointed your domain to the corresponding IP address, then use it.
-You will be greeted by the initial page to complete your Wordpress installation, which takes a few minutes.
+You will be greeted by the initial page to complete your WordPress installation, which takes a few minutes.

 • The installation also has PHPMyAdmin which you can access on port 8080 or 8443.